sarang98/C-Programs-Assignment/README.md

 * Name : C Programming
 * Type : Assignment
-* Institude : C-DAC hydrabad
+* Institute : C-DAC hyderabad

 * Note : There is no assignment as day 1